berilkavakli/paymentgateway/readme.md

 ## Other Constraints & Assumptions

-- The API-KEY value for payment gateway endpoints is static ('securekey') however for actual production usage; the consumers of the payment gateway should register themselves, get unique API-KEYs and use them for payment gateway communication.
+- The ApiKey value for payment gateway endpoints is static ('securekey') however for actual production usage; the consumers of the payment gateway should register themselves, get unique API-KEYs and use them for payment gateway communication.

 - Credit card format validation is performed by using FluentValidation frameworks.
-However to ease system tests, the credit card format validation was disabled (Line: xx in .cs)
+However to ease system tests, the credit card format validation was disabled (Line: 16 in CardValidator.cs)

 ## Potential Improvements